-The roaring ’20s are approaching.
-100 years ago, that meant alcohol prohibition.
-We fought against such conservative restrictions and won.
-In 2020, with a monumental (and stressful as hell) presidential election upon us, it’s time to end the prohibition on a much safer, scientifically speaking, substance; cannabis.
+Because now, these roaring ’20s we find ourselves in mean self-care is more important than ever.
+Hoo boy, 2020 is intense!
+We’re dealing with Covid-19, physical distancing, protests, and the beginnings of some much-needed changes to our social and political systems.
+100 years ago, the ’20s meant alcohol prohibition and women’s voting rights; we fought against conservative restrictions and won.
+In 2020, with a monumental (and stressful as hell) presidential election upon us, it’s time to end the prohibition on another substance: cannabis.

-Here are nine ways that I find cannabis for self-care healing for the mind, body, and spirit—and I hope you do too.
-Let’s fight for cannabis in 2020.
-And let’s fight for ourselves, by taking care of ourselves.
+With that in mind, here are nine ways to use cannabis for self-care to heal the mind, body, and spirit.
+Let’s continue to fight for cannabis in 2020.
+And let’s fight for ourselves—first and foremost by taking care of ourselves.

 Meditate on marijuana

-Even the most woke of us can benefit from toking up and doing a gratitude meditation for cannabis.
-You may surprise yourself at the hang-ups you still carry with you, such as shame for using the plant, but with a little weed and a little self-awareness you can move past those, and finally enjoy it guilt-free in 2020.
+Even the most woke of us can benefit from toking up and doing some research on the racist history of cannabis.
+You may surprise yourself with all the things you didn’t know about its past—but with a little awareness you can move past your own shame and take some action.
+It’s time to embrace weed consciously in all ways in 2020.

 Experiment with dosing

 Anytime I hear someone say that they don’t like cannabis because it makes them anxious, I wish I could hand them a nice edible dosed with 2.5mg of THC and 2.5mg of CBD and draw them a warm bath.
 THC is a drug.
 It’s safe, you can experiment all you want without overdosing, but it’s still a drug.
 So before 2020 goes into full roar, take the time to find a dose that’s comfortable for you.